Thule Yepp Nexxt Maxi Review

 For me, when it comes time to transition to a rear-mounted seat, the less weight the better, and also the lower the child sits the better.
 Both weight and child placement can have an effect on your balance, which of course also affects your comfort.

-While a very minor issue, the leg shields are worth mentioning in regards to adult rider comfort.
-The footrests of the Yepp Nexxt Maxi are enclosed on the bike-side by a large plastic shield.
-This prevents your child’s legs and feet from coming into contact with your wheel if they managed to get their feet free from the foot straps.
-The potential issue here is that it’s possible that these shields can hit the back of your calves as you ride.
+This prevents your child’s legs and feet from coming into contact with the bike’s wheel if they manage to get their feet free from the foot straps.
+The potential issue here is that it’s possible that these shields can hit the back of your calves or the back of your feet as you ride.

 Size and Age of Child